barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

    - Displays the first few rows of the dataset.
    - Retrieves information about the dataset.

-3. Features Selection
+3. Features Selection :
    - Identifies the necessary feature
    - Creates a new DataFrame with selected features.

-4. Data Cleaning - Handling Missing Data:
+4. Splitting Columns into Separate Rows :
    - Splits certain columns into separate rows.
    - Resets the index for unique labels.

-5. Data Cleaning - Handling Missing Data (Continued):
+5. Handling Missing Data :
-   - Further identifies missing data in the cleaned dataset.
+   - Identifies missing data in the cleaned dataset.
    - Drops rows with missing 'Name' values.
    - Fills remaining missing values with empty strings.